-A lot has changed in the last few months, and all travelling has had to be postponed or cancelled.
-And whereas we can't make up for it, you can still do a lot of exploring and get to know your city a little better!
+While traveling outside of our local area is still on hold, you can still do a lot of exploring and get to know your own city a little better!
 It’s so easy to get caught up in the routine of every day and we often end up waiting to have friends and family visit us to get out and do fun things.
 Well, let's change it up this year.
 Let's celebrate how great Kelowna and the Okanagan are and let's become a tourist in our own city!

-Grab your kids—or a friend from your broadened social circle—and head down to our beautiful and vibrant downtown.
+Grab your kids—household or core bubble—and head down to our beautiful and vibrant downtown.
 Its condensed size means that you can walk, bike, longboard, or almost paddleboard, from site to site!

 Knox Mountain Park